Winter Iceland Delights

 This tour is a fantastic combination of our absolute favourite things to do in Iceland, from the iconic sites of the South and West to hidden treasures and local flavours such as lava caving, Blue Lagoon bathing, traditional tastes and storytelling and, of course northern light hunting!

-HIGHLIGHTS • Experience the essential highlights of Iceland's varied nature and culture • Snap memorable pictures of famous wonders such as Kirkjufell, Geysir, Skogafoss, the Glacier Lagoon and the Blue Lagoon • Hunt for the northern lights in optimal rural locations • Enjoy the insights and lively commentary of knowledgeable local guides
+HIGHLIGHTS • Experience the essential highlights of Iceland's varied nature and culture • Enjoy famous sights such as Kirkjufell, Geysir, Skogafoss, the Glacier Lagoon & the Blue Lagoon • Hunt for the northern lights in optimal rural locations • Enjoy the insights and lively commentary of knowledgeable local guides

 Day 1: Reykjavik Make your own way to your hotel and in the evening, you meet with your local tour escort and the rest of the group to review your upcoming adventures.